FREQUENTLY ASKED QUESTIONS

 - Name and address of the embassy (if the letter is to be sent to the embassy)

-Please note that associate, bachelor's, and master's degree graduates are allotted 14 guest tickets.
+Please note that graduates are allotted 12 guest tickets.
 Plan accordingly.
 (You may be able to claim up to four additional tickets if any are available.
 Details about claiming additional tickets are provided in the commencement registration process.)

-You may view the three weekend ceremonies (for associate, bachelor's, and master's degree graduates) via live webcast.
-To access the webcasts visit umuc.edu/commencement on May 12 starting at 9 a.m.
+You may view the December ceremonies via live webcast.
+To access the webcasts visit umuc.edu/commencement on December 15 starting at 9 a.m.

 ELIGIBILITY AND APPLYING FOR GRADUATION

-Winter term graduates who completed their degree requirements in March 2018 and spring candidates for graduation who expect to complete their requirements in May 2018 will be invited to participate in 2018 Adelphi Spring Commencement.
-We will also accommodate summer and fall 2017 graduates who could not attend the 2017 Winter Commencement because of space limitations.
+Graduates who completed their degree requirements in August and September 2018, and candidates for graduation who expect to complete their requirements in December 2018 will be invited to participate in 2018 Adelphi Winter Commencement.

-If you're still unsure about your eligibility to walk at 2018 Spring Commencement after verifying your graduation status, e-mail Commencement Services at email@example.com.
+If you're still unsure about your eligibility to walk at 2018 Winter Commencement after verifying your graduation status, e-mail Commencement Services at firstname.lastname@example.org.

 Remember: At UMUC, graduation and commencement are different.
 (Commencement is the actual ceremony.)